 Web Tools and Search Bar

-Here are some brief interviewing tips.
+Here are some brief tips to help prepare you for an interview.
+These tips are not designed to replace interacting with a CDC staff member.
 If you would like further interviewing skills assistance, please contact our office (298-1838) to schedule an appointment or schedule a mock interview.
-If you do come in for a mock interview, please bring a hard copy of your resume and possibly a job description.
+Please bring a hard copy of your resume and possibly a job description.

 "Why do you want to work here"?

 The company wants to know why you are interested in working for them.
 To answer this question, you must do research on the company to understand their mission, services, goals, and future outlook.